Hit-and-Run Accidents Have Increased a Staggering 60% Since 2009

 The increased numbers of walkers and bike riders, can explain the “hit,” but what explains the “run?”

-Unfortunately, the AAA report noted, research on hit-and-run drivers is limited.
+Unfortunately, the AAA report noted, research on drivers that flee the scene is limited.
 By definition, they flee so getting data on why the fled is difficult.
 Only about half of them are ever caught, so there is no way to accurately assess why drivers leave an accident scene.

 Based on the limited data available, the most likely explanations are that they: